top of page

 Edge of the Wild annual ecopsychology gathering at Green and Away, Worcestershire

 At this annual national ecopsychology gathering, which I co-founded with friends seven years ago, I'll be facilitating an Edge of the Wild 'Truth Mandala'.
 The Truth Mandala emerged from Joanna Macy's 'work that reconnects' back in 1992, following the reconciliation of East and West Germany.
 I'm offering here it as I've found truth mandalas offer a simple and transformative space for a community to come together and process fear, grief, anger, emptiness and to sit in hope.
-Information.
+More info.

 20th-21st October (a series of city wide events)